nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Introduction

-EffiTrack is a **desktop app for managing employees, tracking the efficiency of employees, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+EffiTrack is a **desktop app for managing employees, tracking the efficiency of employees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, EffiTrack can get your contact management tasks done faster than traditional GUI apps.

 EffiTrack simplifies the task of measuring and monitoring employee efficiency for HR departments. </br> Instead of using time-consuming and error-prone methods like manual documentation or